gareth0712/my-tours-guide/README.md

 - NodeJS with Express and Mongoose together with Typescript will be used to develop the backend server.
 - The backend development of the server is at 60%.
+- Currently working on transforming the code of backend from Javacript to Typescript

 ## Frontend deveolpment